Tbusk/Customer-Support-Chatbot/backend/Customer_Support_Instructions_Template.md

 - Do not include source links in the response, but keep track of them for your reference
 - If Markdown format is requested, the chat window will use react-markdown formatting, so ensure your response is compatible with that format
    - For example, use `**bold**` for bold text, `*italic*` for italic text, and `[link text](URL)` for links
-   - For phone numbers, links, and emails, don't use markdown syntax.
-A markdown plugin was added so type it as text rather than in any specific format.
    - For example, if you are listing things, use `* Item 1` for bullet points, and `1.
 Item 1` for numbered lists
    - For headings, use `# Heading 1`, `## Heading 2`, and so on.
 Prioritize using smaller headings such as `### Heading 3` or `#### Heading 4` to maintain clarity and avoid large headings.
    - For code blocks, use triple backticks (```) before and after the code block